Tarleton State University: An Overview

 - Continue our future-focused development of the Fort Worth campus and expansion of academic programs and support at all outreach campuses to provide educational attainment opportunities to meet the growing marketplace needs of the region and state.

 - Foster a thriving employee experience through meaningful communication, competitive compensation, interprofessional collaboration, and an ongoing commitment to growth and wellness.

 - Ensure fiscal sustainability through strategic resource management, alternative revenue generation, and rigorous fundraising.

 - Elevate the institutional profile by capitalizing on national exposure and visibility as a NCAA Division I University.

 Enrollment and Faculty

-Over 12,300 students attend Tarleton State University.
-Students from approximately 234 Texas counties, 45 states, and 19 foreign countries comprise the student body.
-More than 380 full-time faculty members are devoted to academic excellence and the personal development of each student.
-The student-faculty ratio is 19:1.
+Over 14,000 students attend Tarleton State University.
+Students from approximately 224 Texas counties, 47 US states and territories, and 32 foreign countries comprise the student body.
+More than 390 full-time faculty members are devoted to academic excellence and the personal development of each student.
+The student-faculty ratio is 22:1.